Tutorial: Conjugate Heat Transfer

 You can view these parts in the Object Browser:

-Designate the Static Solid Domain
+Designate the Bounding Solid Domain

-1. Click the Static Solid icon.
+1. Click the Bounding Solid icon.

 Selected parts will turn red.